 Our therapists track your progress every session that you attend.
 The questionnaires you fill out throughout the program are to ensure your goals are being met and provide consistent communication with your family physician.
 Your physiotherapist may ask you to keep track of your activity throughout the day.
 This is to see where your current activity levels are and to compare them to the end of the program.

-Find out if the One To One Cancer Rehab Program is for you with a
+Find out if the One To One Cancer Rehab Program is for you

 This program has been designed based on the Ontario Cancer Care Guidelines for Exercise which states the following: